sahidul-shaikh/nyc-taxi-commute-case-study-with-hive/README.md

 The data dictonary is uploaded.

+For a dictionary describing green taxi data, or a map of the TLC Taxi Zones, visit http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml.

 This dataset was created by aggregating the aforementioned records.
 It provides precise location coordinates for where the trip started and ended, timestamps for when the trip started and ended, plus a few other variables including fare amount, payment method, and distance travelled.

 The purpose of this dataset is to get a better understanding of the taxi system so that the city of New York can improve the efficiency of in-city commutes.
 Several exploratory questions can be asked about the travelling experience for passengers.